izumin5210/eslint-plugin-reselect/README.md

     ...
 ```
 * reselect/second-param-destructured: Second argument must be a destructuring object.
+* reselect/call: When calling a selector function, second argument must be an object declaration.
+Selector call is identified like this:
+  * Called function  begins with `get`
+  * Function called with 2 parameters
+  * First parameter must be `state`

 All rules are triggered in a file when :
  * `reselect` is imported